Semior001/dnsit/README.md

 The third section with `#!!tstag` directive will make `example.com` resolve to the localhost IP address only for clients with `foo` or `bar` tag, tags are received from the Tailscale API.

 You can invoke a special query `nslookup semior001.dnsit.refresh-tailscale` to force the server to refresh the tags from the Tailscale API.

-## project status
-This project is in a very early stage of development, so it may not work as expected.
-Until v1 is released, the API may change at any time.